Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Preliminaries

 \subsection{Effect definitions}

-We consider the setting with a binary exposure $A$, followed in time by a mediator variable $M$ (which may be multivariate), followed in time by an outcome $Y$.
-Our target estimands are marginal natural (in)direct effects, which decompose the marginal total effect.
-We focus on effects defined on the additive scale, but will comment on multiplicative scales.
+Consider the setting with a binary exposure $A$, followed in time by a mediator variable $M$ (which may be multivariate), followed in time by an outcome $Y$.
+We define effects using the potential outcome framework \citep{Rubin1974,Holland1986}.
+The target estimands in this paper are \textit{marginal} natural (in)direct effects, which decompose the \textit{marginal} total effect.

-These effects are defined using potential outcomes \citep{Rubin1974,Holland1986}.
-The marginal additive total effect is formally defined as $\mathrm{TE}:=\E[Y_1]-\E[Y_0]$, the difference between the population mean of $Y_1$ (potential outcome if exposed to the active treatment) and that of $Y_0$ (potential outcome if exposed to the comparison condition).
-Definition of \textit{natural (in)direct effects} \citep{Pearl2001} additionally employs a nested potential outcome type, $Y_{aM_{a'}}$ (for a hypothetical condition where exposure had been set to $a$ and mediator had been set to its potential value under condition $a'$) where $a$ and $a'$ can be either 0 or 1.
+On the additive scale, the marginal total effect is formally $\mathrm{TE}:=\E[Y_1]-\E[Y_0]$, the difference between the population mean of $Y_1$ (potential outcome if exposed to the active treatment) and that of $Y_0$ (potential outcome if exposed to the comparison condition).
+Definition of \textit{natural (in)direct effects} \citep{Pearl2001} additionally employs a nested potential outcome type, $Y_{aM_{a'}}$ (for a hypothetical condition with exposure set to $a$ and mediator set to its potential value under condition $a'$) where $a$ and $a'$ can be either 0 or 1.
 We assume that $Y_a=Y_{aM_a}$, thus $\mathrm{TE}=\E[Y_{1M_1}]-\E[Y_{0M_0}]$.
-Using a third potential outcome with mismatched $a$ and $a'$, either $Y_{1M_0}$ (had exposure been set to the active treatment but mediator set to its potential value under control) or $Y_{0M_1}$ (the other way around), TE is decomposed in two ways, giving rise to two pairs of natural (in)direct effects:
+Using a third potential outcome with mismatched $a$ and $a'$, either $Y_{1M_0}$ (exposure set to the active treatment but mediator set to its potential value under control) or $Y_{0M_1}$ (the other way around), TE is decomposed in two ways, giving rise to two pairs of natural (in)direct effects: